Siddharth1605/Nexus/blogs/H3-Algorithm.md

 **These things matters a lot.
 As we are doing a ring search : First we check in our region-ring 1 : all 6 cells are at equidistant from centre cell.
 Then only we move to next region.**

 **A secondary advantage: hexagons can tile a flat 2D surface with no gaps and no overlaps.
 The same is true for squares and equilateral triangles, but not for most other shapes (pentagons, octagons, circles — all leave gaps).
 The three shapes that tile perfectly are squares, triangles, and hexagons.
-Hexagons have the best equidistance property of the three, making them the natural choice.**
+Hexagons have the best equidistance property of the three, making them the natural choices.**

 ![image.png](attachment:ee5b18c9-ded0-4cf7-a37d-78cc6810f30a:image.png)